gsegon/PropCP/README.md

       }
   };
 ```
 The Config type is not written out explicitly as the default is `NoConfig`.
-Another example with a custom Config type:
+Another example with but with a custom
+non-default Config type:
 ```C++
 template <typename  T>
 struct PropCP::PropertyHandler<T, SomeOtherProp, MyConfig> {